demon222/REST-Example-App-for-Zend-Framework/README.txt

     </VirtualHost>

 You _must_ substitute the correct path to this directory for
 <PATH_TO_QUICKSTART>.
-Feel free to substitute any value for the
-ServerName directive; make sure that name and the associated IP address are in your hosts file or in your DNS.

-Finally, point your browser to http://quickstart/ to see the application in action.
+Finally, point your browser to http://localhost/ to see the application in action.